 Thanksgiving at the Fair- We go this mainly for our little gal.
 Since I didn’t want to stuff her full of fried foods and sugar this was a great alternative.
 Don’t forget you can always bring food in for the little ones as well.

-Deep Fried Twinkies- Yes, and it is as glorious as it sounds.
+Deep-Fried Twinkies- Yes, and it is as glorious as it sounds.
 Who wouldn’t love it?!

 Funnel Cake- Ummmm you can’t go to the fair and not get a funnel cake.
 That would be un-American!
-I was excited to capture Sophie in the sheer bliss of having her first funnel cake.
+I was excited to capture Sophie in the sheer bliss of having funnel cake.

 This a small fraction of the food options available at the fair.
 Go out and discover more exquisite fair temptations and then comment below on your findings!